ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

     --testnet testnet             join on testnet (alias for `fuji`)
 ```

-### list
+### Subnet list

-The subnet list command prints the names of all created subnet
+The `subnet list` command prints the names of all created Subnet configurations.
-configurations.

 **Usage:**